These are my favourite writing tools and hacks. They help me to stay sane and organised.

 I use this tool.
 Sure there are others, but 700 thousand authors, editors and other professionals can't be wrong.

 I'm often asked this a lot, so here are my recommended sources for professional editors.

 Reedsy.
 Allows authors to find and work with the best professionals.
 Check out their vetted editors.

 Sfep.
 Society for Editors and Proofreaders directory.

 eBook Partnership.
-Highly recommended, with a five star rating from Abidemi Sanusi (owner and founder of abidemi.tv).
+Highly recommended, with a five star rating from yours truly (that's Abidemi Sanusi, owner of this website).
 They offer ebook and print services, and their customer service really is superb.

 Want to write a book?
-Check out this free writing course.
+Check out this free cheat's guide.

 You might have written the greatest book in the world, but it means nothing if your book cover sucks.
 Here are two book cover designers we highly recommend.